CFT2111/Intro-to-HTML/README.md

 2. For further practice, create another webpage.
 The content for this page should be information about the course you are studying.
     * Visit the University website to find information for your course.
     * Create a new file in your text editor.
 From Brightspace find the HTML template.
 You can use this as a starting point for your web pages.
 Copy the HTML code from the template into your new file and save it as *course.html*.
-    * Copy and content from this page and mark up your webpage using the key text-related tage listed above.
+    * Copy content from the university website and mark up your webpage using the key text-related tage listed above.
     * Validate the page using the W3C validator
 3. Try and find some resources that are going to help you learn HTML and CSS.
     * The reading list for the module is a good starting point.
 This list contains recommendations for books, websites and video tutorials.